Porsche 911 (997): Cabriolet

-For the first time, development of the cabriolet version of the 997 led the design and engineering effort at Porsche with the coupé following.
-Porsche applied the logic that if you started with the more difficult cabriolet challenges (for chassis stiffness) the coupé version would simply be more rigid.
+For the first time, development of the cabriolet version of the 997 led the design and engineering effort at Porsche, with the coupé following.
+Porsche applied the logic that if you started with engineering challenges more unique to the cabriolet (for example, chassis stiffness), the coupé version would simply be more rigid.
 Despite additional weight, the cabriolet versions attain nearly the same performance figures as their coupé counterparts.
-Even the rear tail comes up slightly higher on the cabriolets to compensate for differences in drag over the canvas top vs. the smoother coupé shape.
+Even the rear wing rises slightly higher on the cabriolets to compensate for differences in drag over the canvas top versus the smoother coupé shape.
 The 997 cabriolet had factory optional hard tops that provided better protection from unexpected weather conditions than the conventional canvas top.
-It is interchangeable with that available on the late 996 cabriolet models.
-The hardtop provides a winter option to cabriolet owners.
+It is interchangeable with what is available in the late 996 cabriolet models.
+The hardtop also provides a winter option for cabriolet owners.

 911 Club Coupé (2005)

 The 911 Club Coupé is a limited (50 units) version of the 2006 Carrera S coupé with X51 Powerkit commemorating the 50th anniversary of the Porsche Club of America (PCA).

 The vehicle included an Azurro California-colour scheme (similar to the colour found on the Porsche 356), a vehicle identification number (VIN) which ended with the production number and special commemorative badging and door sills, Sport Chrono Package Plus system, and optional Porsche Ceramic Composite Brakes.

 The car bearing chassis number #001 was transferred to the Porsche Museum in Stuttgart, Germany.
 One PCA member won the car bearing chassis number #050 in a sweepstakes drawing.
 The remaining 48 units were sold to randomly chosen U.S. and Canadian PCA members.
 After 2005-08-15, unsold units were made available to the general public.

 The vehicle was unveiled in PCA's 50th Annual Porsche Parade in Hershey, Pa.

 The vehicle had an MSRP of US$99,911 or $145,911 CDN.